Poetry

 saying less than what is meant

-referring to one thing by something else it is associated with: the crown to refer to the king
+referring to one thing by something else it is associated with: the crown refers to the king

-use of a part of a person to object to refer to the person or the object: the hand that rocked the cradle to refer to the person rocking the cradle
+use of a part of a person to object to refer to the person or the object: the hand that rocked the cradle refers to the person rocking the cradle.

 where the speaker speaks to a dead or non-present person

-a reference to an historical event, aspect of culture, character or content in a piece of literature, or other widely known type of information to convey a feeling, idea, or image; serves to convey information using few words
+a reference to an historical event, aspect of culture, character or content in a piece of literature, or other widely known type of information to convey a feeling, idea, or image; serves to convey information using a few words.

 Poetry - Symbol and Allegory